 Also, the doctors are making me have baby epipens with us 24/7.
 I have one set (because there are two doses) at home in our kitchen and one set in my diaper bag at all times.
 I had to get prepped on what symptoms to look out for, how to administer, etc. Breaks my heart even holding one.
 I pray we never have to use it.

 Also, in regard to milk, we are using a milk alternative.
-I will share in a separate blog post in the near future what alternative we are using and why.
+Here is my blog post on which alternative we are using and why!

 WHAT YOU CAN DO